beyretb/AnimalAI-Olympics/documentation/training.md

 ## Overview

 The `animalai` packages offers two kind of interfaces to use for training: a gym environment and an ml-agents one.
 We also provide the `animalai-train` package to showcase how training and submissions work.
-It can also serve as a starting point for your own code, however, you are not required to use this package at all for submissions.
+This can serve as a starting point for your own code, however, you are not required to use this package at all for submissions.

 If you are not familiar with these algorithms, have a look at